rachit5t/data-visualisation-in-R/README.md

 ### Termination in relation to time
 ![image](https://github.com/rachit5t/School-Site/assets/117898868/72862bf6-1a47-4a5f-bf91-255dbe1a65b4)

+## What Framework and language is used?
+R lanaguage is used and R studio is used as IDE.

 ## How to run the project?
 - git clone
 - install R studio